 What is NILA Working on?

-Persuaded Congress to pass the Laboratory Access for Beneficiaries Act (LAB Act – HR 3584), which delays the next round of PAMA data reporting by one year (from 2020 to 2021) and authorizes the National Academy of Medicine (NAM) to provide recommendations to Congress on less burdensome PAMA data collection methods and modifications to CMS’s reimbursement rate calculations.
+Laboratory Access for Beneficiaries Act (HR 3584) – Persuaded Congress to pass the LAB Act, which delays the next round of PAMA data reporting by one year (from 2020 to 2021) and authorizes the National Academy of Medicine (NAM) to provide recommendations to Congress on less burdensome PAMA data collection methods and modifications to CMS’s reimbursement rate calculations.

 NILA’s 3rd Party Insurance Payment Issues Task Force is addressing problems NILA members are experiencing with insurance company policies and payment practices.
 NILA’s 3rd Party Insurance Payment Issues Task Force has already met with one major insurer and is planning to meet with another to discuss the problems NILA members are experiencing.